 If there’s any one way to make positive changes (and keep them), making long-term things much more accomplishable on a smaller scale and on a daily basis is the place to start.
 This is where a daily journal comes in.

-Research shows that journaling reduces stress and increases happiness and has a real impact on physical health.
+Research shows that journaling reduces stress and has a real impact on happiness and physical health.
 I’ve always kept some kind of journal, but this year for the sake of research and a bunch of new health routines I plan to try, I’m experimenting with getting a much more detailed journaling process going, such as:

 - things I’m grateful for

 - a health picture of the day (what I ate, exercise, how I’m feeling, etc.)